C0MPL3Xscs/C0MPL3Xscs/README.md

 ![2222](https://user-images.githubusercontent.com/82287232/153542883-f61e2f9f-eae1-4f8c-a8ea-e5022a2e7aef.png)

 Welcome to my GitHub!
-I'm a Computer Science student at Portugal working with Graphic Designs.
+I'm a Computer Science student at Portugal working with Graphic Designs as an hobby.

 💻 Working with: